vengi-voxel/vengi/src/modules/persistence/README.md

 # Purpose

-This module manages the persistence layer and provides (potentially more than the one that exists) drivers to talk to the database.
+This module manages the persistence layer and provides drivers to talk to the database.
+Currently the only driver implemented is for postgresql.

 The main class for doing database interaction is the `DBHandler`.